Anima e corpo.

 Nessun desiderio rimane insoddisfatto – Cosi si gusta veramente Vienna.

 So much for Mr. Beck's account from 1937.
-The inner spokes which secure the circumference rim to the axle consist of steel wire ropes with a diameter of 10 cm and grommets at the ends.
-Of the 120 spokes which are mounted at the suspension points of the cabins, 60 are fitted at right angles to the axle, while the remainder are diagonal, in order to provide extra resistance against wind pressure.
+The inner spokes which secure the circumference rim to the axis consist of steel wire ropes with a diameter of 10 cm and grommets at the ends.
+Of the 120 spokes which are mounted at the suspension points of the cabins, 60 are fitted at right angles to the axis, while the remainder are diagonal, in order to provide extra resistance against wind pressure.

 The Giant Ferris Wheel is powered by two traction cables which permit the transmission of the necessary torque through friction pads on the outer sides of the wheel rim.
-The two drive motors work on a single shaft in order to guarantee synchronisation of the two traction cables.
+The two drive motors work on a single shaft in order to guarantee synchronization of the two traction cables.
 The further transmission of power to the rope drive is carried out over pulleys and a two-stage transmission.

 In 1988 the cogwheels from the post-war years and the complete drive propulsion system were replaced.

 In 1997 and 1999 the Giant Ferris Wheel was completely repainted.
 After extensive sand blasting work, 200 tons of old paint and sand were removed and only 4 tons of new anti-corrosion paint applied as protection against wind and weather for the decades to come.

 Even those visitors who are not particularly interested in technical details often ask what would happen in the event of a power cut.
 We can reassure Giant Ferris Wheel passengers: we have an emergency generator which is permanently monitored and which is able to guarantee standby operations at any time.
 It also lights up the area in front of the Giant Ferris Wheel.
 However, if – as is only theoretically possible – that too should fail, the Giant Ferris Wheel can still be operated manually.